MiniFool -- Physics-Constraint-Aware Minimizer-Based Adversarial Attacks in Deep Neural Networks: Minimizer-Based Network Perturbations

 Depending on the values of the data uncertainties $\sigma_i$ as well as the target score, an optimum solution is found for each individual event.
 If small perturbations can easily achieve the desired target score, the classification will be changed with minimal changes to the input, while if small perturbations cannot easily achieve the target, the optimum solution would favor not changing the initial classification.

-The concept of a changed classification depending on the assumed uncertainty scale can be extended into a test that allows quantifying the robustness of the classification of the network for each individual event.
+The concept of a changed classification depending on the assumed uncertainty scale can be extended into a test that allows assessing the robustness of the classification of the network for each individual event.
 In the simplest version, we scale the nominal uncertainties $\vec{\sigma}^0 $ with a scalar parameter $s$ which we call \emph{attack parameter}

 Here, $s=1$ corresponds to the nominal uncertainties.
 Each individual data event can be scanned by evaluating the optimum classification score as a function of this attack parameter.
 A flipped classification only for $s \gg 1 $ would indicate a robust classification, while a flipped classification for $s \le 1 $ signals a less robust classification.
+Note, that for cases where the uncertainties $\vec{\sigma}$ and their correlations are not known or imprecise, the attack parameter $s$ still provides a useful algorithmic knob for establishing a relative robustness score that, however, cannot be interpreted statistically.

 \minifool is available as both a TensorFlow~\cite{abadi2016tensorflow,tensorflow2015-whitepaper} and a PyTorch~\cite{paszke2019pytorch,paszke2017automatic} implementation.
 The minimization is computationally more demanding than many other adversarial algorithms.
 The execution time to create one adversarial example depends on the size of the image and network, as well as on the choice of the hyperparameters of the minimizer.
+We employ the Adam optimizer~\cite{kingma2017adammethodstochasticoptimization} with a default learning rate of $1\cdot 10^{-5}$.
+For parameter scans over the attack parameter $s$, we scale the learning rate to $0.1\cdot s$ to accelerate convergence.
+Validation tests confirmed that smaller learning rates produce identical results, though these hyperparameters should be tuned for specific applications.
 It can take up to a few seconds on a typical workstation and is thus slower than other adversarial attack methods.
 The code of \minifool is published as open source on GitHub~\cite{git:minifool}.
 A simple MNIST example is included to demonstrate its application.